novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-205.md

 * * *

-After Joe Murphy, Son Jung-ui visited.
+After Joe Murphy, Son Jung-yi visited.

 "Did you find a good place the other day?"